 124 Jungle Drive, Strafford, MO 65757

 (2 hours, 49 minutes)

 Looking for more unique day trips from Kansas City?
-How about a wildlife excursion…it’s a drive-thru animal safari in the middle of Kansas!
-There are over 450 animals for your family to come visit.
+This safari is just minutes away from Springfield, MO.
+(See our Springfield Guide below).
+How about a wildlife excursion…it’s a drive-thru animal safari in the middle of Missouri!
+There are over 450 animals for your family to come to visit.

 While there is not a ton to do, the Safari is definitely a unique experience that makes it worth the day trip drive from Kansas City.
-Make it a short getaway with an overnight stay together!
+Make it a short getaway with an overnight stay for the family all together!

 Use these Tips for Traveling with Kids to pass the time faster and make your road trip more enjoyable.
-There’s fun car games & tips to keep your family safe.
+There are fun car games & tips to keep your family safe.

 Looking for other fun places to stay near Kansas City?

 - Lake Cabins Near KC

 If you can’t get out of KC, check out:

 - Our favorite playgrounds (& have a picnic)